mj3b/prompt_experiments/readme.md

 This repository is organized into the following folders and files:

-1. `fiction/`: Contains a murder mystery dinner show and a couple of dystopian sci-fi stories written with the help of GPT-4.
+1. `fiction/`: Contains a murder mystery dinner show and a couple of dystopian sci-fi stories written with GPT-4.
 2. `non-fiction/`: Contains examples of GPT-4-generated content for a fully AI-generated proof-of-concept cannabis blog, including articles, images from Stable Diffusion, and Dall-E intro video (with monologue and Python script to compile the video written with GPT-4).
 3. `dalle-video-script/`: Contains a Python script that takes a GPT-4-generated narrative and visual prompts to compile a video with text-to-speech and images from DALL-E. Sample output MP4s are also included.
 4. `iterative_interactions.md`: A markdown file demonstrating iterative interactions with GPT-4, where I ask the AI model to add recursive details to a previous response.